-You may be looking for a new holster or a more efficient way to carry your current holster.
-A holster claw may be the perfect addition to meet your needs.
-But first, to answer the questions at hand, what is a holster claw and how does it work?
+If you’re looking for a new holster, or a more efficient way to carry the one you currently have, a holster claw may be the perfect addition to your carry system.
+But first, what is a concealment claw, and how does it work?

 The holster claw is mounted underneath the trigger guard on your inside the waistband (IWB) holster.
-Claws can be made of different materials, be different shapes, and have various designs.
+Claws can be made of various materials, be different shapes, and have unique designs.
 Each of these can affect how the claw functions and sits against your belt.

 The positioning of the claw in relation to the holster is important.
-If the claw extends too high you could hit it with your fingers when you draw your gun.
-On the other hand, if it is too low it may not have enough leverage against your belt to push the grip of the gun back into your body.
-It should be almost aligned with the belt clip to have proper contact.
+If the claw extends too high, you could hit it with your fingers when you draw your gun.
+On the other hand, if it is too low, it may not have enough leverage against your belt to push the grip of the gun back into your body.
+Holster claws should be almost aligned with the belt clip to have proper contact.

 What positions can I carry in with a holster claw?

-There has been a large debate about what positions you can carry in with a holster claw.
-Many of our employees use the holster claw and we have found that it works in almost every position.
+There has been a large debate about what positions you can carry in with holster claws.
+Many of our employees use the holster claw, and we have found that it works in almost every position.

-While it may be said that you can only carry with a holster claw in the appendix position The claw utilizes the leverage of the belt to push the grip of your gun towards your body no matter what position it is in.
+While it may be said that you can only carry with an IWB holster claw in the appendix position, the claw utilizes the leverage of the belt to push the grip of your gun toward your body no matter what position it is in.
 Appendix carry is the most common position people use the claw in, but it is still comfortable and effective in reducing printing in the 3-5 or 7-9 o’clock positions.

-Beyond the position you carry in, with many holsters you are able to adjust the ride height and cant.
+Beyond the position you carry in, with many holsters you can adjust the ride height and cant.
 If you carry with a strong cant or ride height the holster claw may not make appropriate contact with your belt and will not be effective.

 Do I need to wear a belt with a holster claw?

-Yes, a holster claw uses your belt as leverage to push the grip of your gun back towards your body.
+Yes, holster claws use your belt as leverage to push the grip of your gun back toward your body.
 While you may be able to use a claw without a belt, it most likely won’t function as effectively without the belt.

-Besides just wearing a belt, a proper belt is also important to ensure your holster claw is fully functioning.
-While a regular belt may be made of the same material as a gun belt, leather or nylon, a gun belt uses extra layers and high-quality materials to create a stronger than average belt.
+A proper belt is also important to ensure your IWB holster claw is fully functioning.
+While a regular belt may be made of the same material as a gun belt, leather or nylon, a gun belt uses extra layers and high-quality materials to create a stronger-than-average belt.

 Here at Vedder Holsters, we understand the importance of a gun belt.
 Our leather gun belt has a polymer core between the layers of leather to maximize strength.
 Its classic look makes it the perfect addition to any outfit.
 If you are looking for a more tactical feel, our Cobra® belt is made of dual-layered nylon and features a quick-release Cobra® buckle.
 To learn more about our gun belts visit our gun belt page.